Green-Lab-MDACC/CAPP_SEQ_pipeline/README.md

-# duplex_pipeline
+# CAPP_SEQ_pipeline

-Documentation of pipeline for processing paired end reads of WGS data.
-Pipeline accepts raw FASTQ forward and reverse reads.
+Documentation of pipeline for processing of hybrid capture end reads of WGS data.
+Pipeline accepts raw FASTQ forward and reverse reads and performs duplex UMI consensus and/or single strand UMI consensus variant calling.

 ![image](https://user-images.githubusercontent.com/92883998/153476648-7e32a101-b974-4540-a137-ad8dd9e7a704.png)